Just in case you were wondering why I do philosophy like this….

 It is conversational, for starters.

-Even when I have to invent conversations, or when I am talking to myself, it is still Dr Bear with the Rabbitconversational.
+Even when I have to invent conversations, or when I am talking to myself, it is still conversational.
 It is a discussion between us, not a defensible pronouncement for my discipline.
 The core of philosophy is dialectic, a logical argument, to be sure, but also grounded in talking across—arguing with, but also related to its cousin, dialogue.
 Ideas and words have their own lives, and have to be able to bounce across and others in order to come to life most fully.
 Not only does arguing sharpen our ideas, but the give and take also allows new ideas to pop up.
 Thinking is not really something that goes on just in our heads; it goes on between us as well.
 Trying to convey ideas in conversation is much messier than in a formal lecture or written paper, but it is also less sterile.

 …and thinking together is so stimulating and so pleasant.